 2.6 Wilson Cycle & Hot Spots

-The Wilson Cycle, named for J. Tuzo Wilson who first described it , describes the origin and subsequent breakup of supercontinents.
+The Wilson Cycle is named for J. Tuzo Wilson who first described it in 1966.
+The Wilson Cycle outlines the origin and subsequent breakup of supercontinents.
 This cycle has been clearly operating for the last billion years with supercontinents Pangaea and Rodinia, and possibly billions of years before that .
 The driving force of this is two-fold.
 The more straightforward mechanism arises from the fact that continents hold the Earth’s internal heat much better than the ocean basins .
 When continents congregate together, they hold more heat in which more vigorous convection can occur, which can start the rifting process.
 Mantle plumes are inferred to be the legacy of this increased heat and may record the history of the start of rifting .
 The second mechanism for the Wilson Cycle involves the destruction of plates.
 While rifting eventually leads to drifting continents, does their continued movement result from a continuation of the ridge spreading and underlying convection (known as ridge push), or do the plates move because of the weight of the subducting slab sinking via its density (known as slab pull) or the height of the ridge pushing down (known as gravitational sliding) ?
 To be sure, both are factors in plate movement and the Wilson Cycle.
 It does appear, in the current best hypothesis, that there is a larger component of slab pull than ridge push .

 2.6.1.
 Hot Spots

 While the Wilson Cycle can give a general overview of plate motions in the past, another process can give more precise (but mainly recent) plate movement.
 A hot spot is an area of rising magma, causing a series of volcanic centers which form volcanic islands in the ocean or craters/mountains on land.
 There is not a plate tectonic process, like subduction or rifting, that causes this volcanic activity; it seems as if totally disconnected to plate tectonics processes.
-Also first described by J. Tuzo Wilson, hot spots are places that have a continual source of magma with no earthquakes, besides those associated with volcanism.
+Also first postulated by J. Tuzo Wilson, in 1963, hot spots are places that have a continual source of magma with no earthquakes, besides those associated with volcanism.
 The classic idea is that hot spots do not move, though some evidence has been suggested that the hot spots do move as well .
 Even though hot spots and plate tectonics seem independent, there are some relationships between them, and they have two components: Firstly, there are several hot spots currently and several others in the past that are believed to have begun at the time of rifting.
 Secondly, as plate tectonics moves the plates around, the assumed stationary nature of hot spots creates a track of volcanism that can measure past plate movement.
-By using the age of the eruptions from hot spots and the direction of the chain of events, you can identify a specific rate and direction of movement of a plate over the time the hot spot was active.
+By using the age of the eruptions from hot spots and the direction of the chain of events, one can identify a specific rate and direction of movement of a plate over the time the hot spot was active.

 Hot spots are still very mysterious in their exact mechanism of magma generation.
 The main camps on hot spot mechanics are diametrically opposed.
 Some claim deep sources of heat, from as deep as the core, bring heat up to the surface in a structure called a mantle plume .
 Some have argued that not all hot spots are sourced from deep within the planet, and are sourced from shallower parts of the mantle .
 Others have mentioned how difficult it has been to image these deep features .
 The idea of how hot spots start is also controversial.
 Usually, divergent boundaries are tabbed as the start, especially during supercontinent break up, though some question whether extensional or tectonic forces alone can explain the volcanism .
 Subducting slabs have also been named as a cause for hot spot volcanism .
 Even impacts of objects from space have been used to explain plumes .
 However they are formed, there are dozens found throughout the Earth.
 Famous examples include the Tahiti, Afar triangle, Easter Island, Iceland, the Galapagos Islands, and Samoa.
 The United States has two of the largest and best-studied examples: Hawai’i and Yellowstone.